briatte/elus/HOWTO.md

   select(name, party, twitter, description)
 ```

-Please let use know if you improve the contents of that file!
+Please let use know if you improve the contents of that file, which is released under [ODBL](http://www.vvlibri.org/node/61) to match the [requirements of Regards Citoyens](https://github.com/regardscitoyens/twitter-parlementaires/blob/master/README.md).

 # 3. Running the code